Nightmare1984/BlueSunInstall/README.md

 ## Running from a declarative configuration file or URL

-`archinstall` can be run with a JSON configuration file.
+`bluesuninstall` can be run with a JSON configuration file.
 There are 2 different configuration files to consider, the `user_configuration.json` contains all general installation configuration, whereas the `user_credentials.json` contains the sensitive user configuration such as user password, root password, and encryption password.